-Richard will be voting against the Universal Credit and Personal Independence Payments Bill today.
+Richard voted against the Universal Credit and Personal Independence Payments Bill on Tuesday.

 Richard Fuller MP said:

-This Bill is the wrong way to tackle the country’s ballooning welfare costs.
-The Bill lacks any coherent logic about why these particular changes are the right ones and there is little confidence across all political parties that the Bill - even its amended form - will achieve any savings.
+This Bill was the wrong way to tackle the country’s ballooning welfare costs.
+The Bill lacked any coherent logic about why these particular changes are the right ones and there is little confidence across all political parties that the Bill - even its amended form - will achieve any savings.

 The truth is this Bill was “rushed for Rachel” - a desperate effort earlier in the Spring to find £5 billion in savings because the Chancellor had lost control of the public finances.